-If you’re seriously considering adoption for your family, you may be familiar with the North Carolina adoption home study.
+If you’re seriously considering adoption in North Carolina for your family, you may be familiar with the North Carolina adoption home study.
 It’s a very important part of the adoption process, and as such, many adoptive parents tend to stress about it.
 And that makes sense.
-A NC home study for adoption is, after all, an assessment of your family’s readiness to adopt.
+An NC home study for adoption is, after all, an assessment of your family’s readiness to adopt.
 However, as hard as it may seem to believe right now, we promise that there’s nothing to stress over.
 Reading about the process in advance will help you to be prepared for your adoption home study, as will your American Adoptions adoption specialist.

 An adoption home study in North Carolina is comprised of three parts: a documentation phase, a home inspection and interviews with each family member living in your home.
 And while it can be nerve-wracking, knowing what to expect and choosing the right home study provider can make all the difference.
 Remember, this isn’t something to be scared of; this is just another step to take in the journey to your child!